 Scope

 The CSC is authorised to monitor the performance of the IANA Functions Operator on a regular basis.
-It is anticipated that the CSC will meet once every month to evaluate IANA’s performance against agreed service level targets.
+It is anticipated that the CSC will meet once every month to evaluate IANA’s performance for naming services against agreed service level targets.

 The CSC is authorised to undertaken remedial action to address poor performance in accordance with the Remedial Action Procedure.